-A staple of the corporate world, Zoom has quickly gained popularity as a way for friends and families to stay connected while social distancing.
+Zoom continues to gain popularity as a way for friends and families to stay connected while social distancing.
 The cloud-based video conferencing software enables groups to host meetings virtually.
-Since virtual chats have the potential to become mundane, we have curated some fun ways you can level-up your next Zoom get together.
+Whether you are hosting an online book club or celebrating the holidays with your family, we have curated some fun ways you can level-up your next Zoom get together.
 Read on to learn more.

 Zoom owes its popularity to its cost (base subscription is free), ease of use, and its versatility.
 A computer with a speaker and microphone – and a webcam, if you want to use the video feature – is all you need.
 You can also use either an iOS or Android phone or tablet.
 Wired magazine has a thorough overview to help you get started.

 With a little creativity, and some advance planning, you can make your next Zoom session a fun and memorable event.
 Here are some fun ideas to help you get started:

 Why not host your next Zoom session from Andy’s playroom in Toy Story, or from the set of American Idol?
 You can use any picture that you have readily available – photos from your last vacation, the holidays, etc. There are also plenty of free Zoom backgrounds available.
 Good Housekeeping has instructions for using virtual backgrounds, as well as links to popular backgrounds from Disney, the Hallmark Channel, Star Wars, and more.
 Fun twist – see who can be the first person in your chat to guess your “location,” or choose a theme for your chat based on a movie, location or hobby.